The Slam Decision

 Okay, so not a great start.
 She was staring a fucking hole through me.
 If I’m honest, it took everything I had not to flip out.
-The stupid part of that is that the thing that pissed me off the most was that she didn’t seem to care about the different between a grand slam and a lumberjack slam.
+The stupid part of that is that the thing that pissed me off the most was that she didn’t seem to care about the difference between a grand slam and a lumberjack slam.
 I mean… come on… one has ham.
 Way more meat.
-It’s a statement about a person, what sort of slam that get and she just fucking sits down at my table, bleeding into her gross rag out of some fucking non-cut in her… admittedly fairly attractive face… god damnit… It’s not like I was done with the ham.
+It’s a statement about a person, what sort of slam they get and she just fucking sits down at my table, bleeding into her gross rag out of some fucking non-cut in her… admittedly fairly attractive face… god damnit… It’s not like I was done with the ham.
 She could see the ham.
 I saw her look at the plate when she sat down—

 “Hey.
 Look at me.”

 “Huh?”
 Shit, what was I on about?
 The ham, right.
 I looked down at the plate.

 “HEY!”
 Her tone was hushed but insistent, “Eyes up.”